jsjolund/sailoraid/Kalman_Filter/Readme.txt

-This was program was used for a dinghy (small boat), to achive a more accurate
+This was program was used for a dinghy (small boat), to achieve more accurate position and velocity.

 This is a program that uses an Inertial Navigation System (INS) and takes the difference between the INS and GPS data and feeds that to a Kalman filter.
 The error is then sent back to the INS to correct the next output.